mbezuidenhout/woocommerce-bookings-extensions/README.txt

 == Changelog ==

-= 1.2.1 =
-* Fix: Linked products field in admin section has missing bookable products from options list

-= 1.4.0 =
-* New: Added global route to show a page for upcoming bookings

-= 1.4.1 =
-* Fix: Global search form would be blocked without ajax query being sent

-= 1.4.2 =
-* New: In the admin calendar view for the day show more details than just the order number.

-= 1.5.0 =
+= 1.7.1 =
-* New: Added new admin option for overriding block costs for specific days
+* New: Added support for external ical file.
+Useful for adding public holidays.

-= 1.6.0 =
-* New: Transfer options from global search to product page
+* New: Added colors to booking states.

-= 1.6.2 =
-* Fix: Passing data from global search broke calendar.

-= 1.6.3 =
-* Fix: Check that check in date does not fall before an unbookable date.

-= 1.6.5 =
-* Fix: Current and upcoming bookings not displaying correctly.

-= 1.6.6 =
-* Fix: Check for WooCommerce activation.
+* New: Administrators can create or modify their bookings from the calendar view.

 = 1.7.0 =
 * New: Added interactive calendar.
 Uses the fullcalendar.io JS libraries.

+= 1.6.6 =
+* Fix: Check for WooCommerce activation.

+= 1.6.5 =
+* Fix: Current and upcoming bookings not displaying correctly.

+= 1.6.3 =
+* Fix: Check that check in date does not fall before an unbookable date.

+= 1.6.2 =
+* Fix: Passing data from global search broke calendar.

+= 1.6.0 =
+* New: Transfer options from global search to product page

+= 1.5.0 =
+* New: Added new admin option for overriding block costs for specific days

+= 1.4.2 =
+* New: In the admin calendar view for the day show more details than just the order number.

+= 1.4.1 =
+* Fix: Global search form would be blocked without ajax query being sent

+= 1.4.0 =
+* New: Added global route to show a page for upcoming bookings

+= 1.2.1 =
+* Fix: Linked products field in admin section has missing bookable products from options list

 == Upgrade Notice ==

+= 1.7.0 =
+The normal calendar will be replaced with the full calendar when selecting full calendar option.

+= 1.6.9 =
+Added field to calendar view for guest name

-= 1.6.5 =
+= 1.6.8 =
-Current and upcoming bookings did not display properly.
+Added field to admin booking details for guest name

 = 1.6.6 =
 Fixes issue where pages will not load if WooCommerce is not activated.
 All users shoud upgrade to this version.

-= 1.6.8 =
-Added field to admin booking details for guest name

-= 1.6.9 =
+= 1.6.5 =
-Added field to calendar view for guest name
+Current and upcoming bookings did not display properly.

 == Frequently Asked Questions ==